Future DVM Students Frequently Asked Questions

 You must have completed the equivalent of a standard, semester-long unit of study at the University of Sydney i.e. 6 credit points.
 A full time load for one year at the University of Sydney is 48 credit points.
 Therefore a 6 credit point unit of study at the University of Sydney is equivalent to 1/8 or 12.5% of a standard full time load for one year (0.125 EFTSL).

-As part of your application, you must submit an official academic transcript and a brief outline for each of the units of study you have completed in fulfilment of the pre-requisite requirements.
+As part of your application, you must submit an official academic transcript and a detailed outline for each of the units of study you have completed in fulfilment of the pre-requisite requirements.
 This documentation must be submitted with your online application or your application will not be assessed.

 The unit of study outlines should come from an official publication of the Provider University, such as the Faculty Handbook.
 The outline and transcript together must demonstrate that each unit you have completed in fulfilment of the pre-requisites is equivalent to 6 credit points at the University of Sydney and in the correct subject area i.e. 6 credit points of biology, 6 credit points of general chemistry, 6 credit points of organic chemistry and 6 credit points of biochemistry.